 Funding Policy.
 The Trust provides that contribution requirements of Participating Employers and of participating employees, retirees and other beneficiaries, if any, are established and may be amended by the Board of Trustees of the Trust.
-Retirees of the City receiving medical benefits from the Trust contribute monthly as follows: For the AWC HealthFirst 1000 plan - \$1,050.20 for non-Medicare enrolled retiree coverage and \$2,109.56 for non-Medicare enrolled retiree and spouse coverage, and for the AWC HealthFirst 2500 plan - \$989.34 for non-Medicare enrolled retiree coverage and \$1,985.88 for non-Medicare enrolled retiree and spouse coverage.
+Retirees of the City receiving medical benefits from the Trust contribute monthly as follows: For the AWC HealthFirst 1000 plan - \$1,050.20 for non-Medicare enrolled retiree coverage and \$2,109.56 for non-Medicare enrolled retiree coverage and \$2,888 for non-Medicare enrolled retiree and spouse coverage.

 Participating Employers are contractually required to contribute at rates assessed each year by the Trust for all active covered employees.
 The City requires all employees to contribute 8% of their dependent's premium costs.
-The City's contribution to the Trust for the years ended in December 31st were \$2,150,895 in 2018, \$1,488,953 in 2019, and \$1,965,715 in 2020 and the employee's dependent premium contributions were \$79,937 in 2018, \$60,092 in 2019, and \$65,472 in 2020, which equaled the required contributions for the year.
-The Trust pays benefits for both active employees and retirees from the same pool of assets.
+The City's contribution to the Trust for the years ended in December 31st were \$2,150,895 in 2018, \$1,488,953 in 2020, and \$1,965,715 in 2021 and the employee's dependent premium contributions were \$79,937 in 2018, \$60,092 in 2020, and \$65,472 in 2021, which equaled the required contributions for the year.

+Financial Reporting.
+The Trust pays benefits for active employees and retirees from separately maintained pools of assets.
+Therefore, the reporting